GotchaGuy/crypto-donations/README.md

 # Task-2

-Write a smart contract for a Crypto Donations platform using Remix IDE.
-One Solidity file will be perfect for now.
-Administrator have the ability to create new campaigns.
-Each campaign have its name, description, time goal & money raised goal.
-This version of a platform accepts only donations in chain's native coin.
-Deploy smart contract to testnet of your choice (Rinkeby, Ropsten, Kovan, Goerli) and verify it on Etherscan.
+Extend the previous contract using Hardhat.
+All the functions should be listed in the interface that main smart contract needs to implement.
+Create a NFT - Non Fungible Token following ERC-721 standard.
+Each User after its first donation as a gesture of gratitude receives an NFT you created.
+Deploy smart contracts to testnet of your choice and verify them on Etherscan.

 # Etherscan verification